tian1327/SWAT/dataset.md

 *The dataset download instruction is modified from official [CoOp repository](https://github.com/KaiyangZhou/CoOp/blob/main/DATASETS.md).*

 We suggest putting all datasets under the same folder (say `$DATA`) to ease management and following the instructions below to organize datasets to avoid modifying the source code.
-The file structure looks like
+The file structure looks like:

 ```
 $DATA/